Outdoor Fun

 The jewel of the western Texas Hill Country, Garner State Park is the most popular state park in Texas.
 Photo Credit: Catherine Parker

-As the most popular state park in Texas, Garner State Park offers a full list of outdoorsy activities, like hiking, tubing and more.
-Located on the western edge of the Texas Hill Country, Garner State Park was one of the first parks developed in Texas and it a family tradition for some families.
-Startin in the spring and running through the fall, Garner State Park is a top destination for those wanting to enjoy the outdoors along with good food and entertainment all located in the area.
-Here’s the top things to do near Garner State Park in Concan, Texas.
+Deep in the heart of the Texas Hill Country, one state park is more popular than the rest.
+Garner State Park is the most popular state park in Texas.
+With a roster full list of outdoorsy activities, like hiking, tubing and more, visitors make reservations weeks and sometimes months in advance for a spot.
+Garner State Park was one of the first parks developed in Texas, located on the western edge of the Texas Hill Country.
+Garner State Park is a top destination for those wanting to enjoy the outdoors, along with good food and entertainment, all located in the area.
+Here are the top things to do at Garner State Park in Concan, Texas.

 • Camp in Garner State Park